about the breed

 Most Maine Coons enjoy the water.
 They have water resistant fur and can be good swimmers!
 Maine Coons resemble the Norwegian Forest cat but originally belonged to – VIKINGS.

 Katerina and Brad have been married since 1997.
 They share the love for animals and children.
 Katerina is a registered nurse that has come to love the majestic Maine Coon cat since her teens years!
 Brad, born in Michigan, grew up on a Dairy farm which enabled him to understand the importance of agricultural maintenance.
-In their search for the most ideal Maine Coon, they found that the original characteristics of the Maine Coon Cat have been preserved under strict rules and regulations in Europe.
+In their search for the most ideal Maine Coon, they found that the original characteristics of the Maine Coon Cat have been preserved in America and some parts of Europe.
 This journey brought them to open their own cattery - offering Maine Coons from Conifer, Colorado with the highest standards, and bringing these magnificent felines into your home!
 From the second they are born, they are introduced to family pets and children, while also settling in a clean and healthy environment.
 Both Katerina and Brad take pride in grooming, showing, socializing and maintaining healthy cats!
-It is fulfilling their mission of having their very own breeding line in which have been selected for the highest health standard.
+It is fulfilling their mission of having their very own breeding line in which they have been selected for the highest health standard.

 Born in Czech Republic, I had the opportunity to see other parts of the world that many don't get to see.
 In 1984, we escaped our communist country though Austria on foot and became refugees.
 We eventually immigrated to Canada, a foreign and unknown land..
 I was forced to learn English as a second language and seek a higher degree in nursing from McMaster University.
 My first main coon entered my life by a fluke.
 A very generous lady offered me a red/white poly kitten.
 He, Snoopy, was the most amazing cat!
 Not only was he huge but he was very dog like and super affectionate.
 He walked me to school and would wait for me on the corner till I was done and walked back home with me.
 His life was cut short after three years due to an accident.
 After came another orange part Maine coon who lived for 20 years.
 In 1995, I moved to the USA.
 My love for Maine Coons was endless and I knew one day I would become a breeder so that other people, young, old or with disabilities would be able to enjoy this fantastic animal.
-Now in Colorado, that opportunity has become a reality and because I love to return to my home country and other parts of Europe, I am able to bring Maine Coons with an exceptional quality and beauty back to the USA.
+Now in Colorado, that opportunity has become a reality.
+I am able to devote my time to continue to breed old American and European lines and focus on low inbreeding ratios, pedigrees and show quality lines.